toa-io/comq/readme.md

 are available, messages will wait until any shard's connection is re-established.

 Incoming messages are consumed from all shards.

+`async connect(...shards: string[]): IO`

+Returns an instance of `IO` once a successful connection to one of the shards is established.

 ### Example